 Often described as the designer who captured the essence of modern Finnish identity, Ilmari Tapiovaara made significant contributions to design in the post-war era.
-Wright celebrates the impact of Tapiovaara's design in the market achieving a nearly 90% sell-through rate for his work.
+We celebrate the impact of Tapiovaara's design in the market, achieving an 84% sell-through rate for his work.

 A chair is not just a seat—it is the key to the whole interior.